antonytuff/antonytuff.github.io/content/now/now.md

 - Chili con carne 🌶️

 ### What I'm enjoying {#what-i-m-enjoying}
-- A new sense of purpose.
+- A new sense of purpose in life.

 #### Last Updated: 2024-03-19 {#last-updated-2024-03-19}